Bismillah Ar-Rahman Ir-Raheem (In the Name of Allah, The Most Merciful, The Most Beneficent)

 What does it mean to switch faiths?
 What is it like for Muslim “converts” in particular?
 (For lack of a better term!)
 What are the typical highs and lows that new Muslims experience?
 What happens to those open-minded seekers that when joining a group are led to exclusivism and narrow-mindedness?
 In this episode Dr. Farhad Shafti and Veronica Polo are joined by James Coates, who helps us with these questions as he walks us through his own particular journey.

-Over the years, I have had the pleasure of working with many types of people in the Islamic community, a cross section of ideologies, cultures and sects.
-I have taught classes with them, represented them in the media and learned about them, from them.
-When someone opens themselves up to learning about others, understanding comes, fears subside and stereotyping dissipates.
-One of the divisive ideological topics among Muslims is that between those with an agenda to malign the Saudi Kingdom and their brand of Islam dominant on the Arabian Penninsula by labelling Salafis ‘Wahhabi’.
-Interestingly, it is also a term propagated by anti-Islam haters to describe all of us Muslims.
-I will explain how the term is misleading, divisive, offensive and, yes, even racist in it’s use by Muslims and non-Muslims alike and should not be used.
+I will explain how the term is misleading, divisive, offensive and, yes, even racist in its use by Muslims and non-Muslims alike—and should not be used.
 However, before I explain, it is important that anyone who discusses this topic understand the basic history of the Saud’s rise to power and the modern politic.
-There are a lot of support link references throughout the article for you to study if you really wish to delve into the topic.
+There are a lot of supporting link references throughout the article for you to study if you really wish to delve into the topic.

 “You who believe, uphold justice and bear witness to God, even if it is against yourselves, your parents, or your close relatives.
 Whether the person is rich or poor, God can best take care of both.
-Refrain from following your own desire, so that you can act justly- if you distort or neglect justice, God is fully aware of what you do.”
-Qur’an 4:135
+Refrain from following your own desire, so that you can act justly—if you distort or neglect justice, God is fully aware of what you do.” — Qur’an 4:135

 Basic History